 #1 Location of the incision

-Where the implant is placed and the size of the implant will affect the pressure within the breast.
+In addition to the surgical technique (#1) the size and position of the implant can affect the pressure within the breast.
 The breast is composed of glandular (milk making) tissue above a layer of muscle.
-If the implant packet is placed between the glandular tissue and the muscle layer, it is said to be more likely to exert pressure on the ducts and glands which may interfere with milk flow and reduce milk production.
-Conversely, when the implant is placed beneath the muscle layer this is said to have less impact on milk production 2.
-I have not yet found any reliable research studies discussing this assertion.
-Wambach and Riordan simply state that the implant under the muscle allows better mammography visualisation.
+If the implant packet is placed between the glandular tissue and the muscle layer, it may exert more pressure on the ducts and glands which could interfere with milk flow and reduce milk production (similar to an engorged breast).
+Conversely, when the implant is placed beneath the muscle layer this may have less impact on milk production7.
+However I have not yet found any reliable research studies discussing this assertion.
+Wambach and Spencer, 2020 simply state that the implant under the muscle allows better mammography visualisation.

 #3 Scar tissue and engorgement

-Scar tissue may cause firmness in the breast, distortion and pain and can extend into milk ducts and affect the milk supply 3.
-If milk can’t drain freely from the breast, women with implants may be more prone to excessive engorgement and mastitis 4.
+Scar tissue as a result of the surgery may cause firmness in the breast, distortion and pain and can extend into milk ducts and affect the milk supply 9.
+If milk can’t drain freely from the breast, women with breast implants may be more prone to excessive engorgement and mastitis 10.

 Where cosmetic or reconstructive surgery to enlarge a breast is due to abnormal breast development, there may be an underlying absence of functional breast tissue.
-In such a situation breastfeeding difficulties could be related to this rather than the breast implant surgery directly, but problems are likely to be compounded by implants as identified in a study by Cruz and Korchin5.
+In such a situation breastfeeding difficulties could be related to this rather than the breast implant surgery directly, but problems are likely to be compounded by implants12.
 Diana West discusses the breast types that are risk factors for low milk production:

 Although small breast size alone is not a risk factor for low milk production, certain breast types are known to be risk factors for insufficient glandular tissue.
 These types include tubular-shaped breasts, widely spaced breasts (greater than 1.5 inches of flat space between them), undeveloped breasts, and asymmetrical breasts.
 When little glandular tissue exists to begin with, milk production capability is significantly reduced even before the surgical procedures occur.

-Occasionally a mother with breast implants may have milk production unrelated to breastfeeding (galactorrhea), or a galactocele (milk filled cyst).
-This is usually linked to postoperative congestion around the implant which often requires removal of the implants 7.
-Wambach and Riordan explain;
+Occasionally a mother with breast implants may have milk production unrelated to breastfeeding (galactorrhea) or a milk filled cyst (galactocele)15.
+This is usually linked to postoperative congestion around the implant which often requires removal of the implants16.
+Wambach and Spencer note that spontaneous milk production, milk cysts, and extreme engorgement can follow breast surgery without a pregnancy; sometimes associated with birth control hormones17.

 Can damaged glands, ducts and nerves heal?